This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 A restaurant with a modern French menu and attention to detail you’ll notice in its Parisian décor, expertly prepared dishes and wait staff.
 About the closest thing to a Parisian culinary gem on the high seas.

-The wondrous colors outside Seven Seas Explorer® are no match for the vivid cobalt-blue glass installation on the ceiling of our elegant Compass Rose, a perfect setting for breakfast and dinner
+The wondrous colours outside Seven Seas Explorer® are no match for the vivid cobalt-blue glass installation on the ceiling of our elegant Compass Rose, a perfect setting for breakfast and dinner.

 Located on Deck 11 aft, guests take in stunning ocean views while enjoying elegant breakfast and lunch buffets in the chic indoor dining room or al fresco on the shaded, open-air deck.

-Walk past the Tibetan Prayer wheel at the Pacific Rim entrance and be prepared for an evening of culinary perfection with an array of Pan-Asian flavors and dishes.
+Walk past the Tibetan Prayer wheel at the Pacific Rim entrance and be prepared for an evening of culinary perfection with an array of Pan-Asian flavours and dishes.
 An elegantly exotic eatery.

 The images shown are for illustration purposes only and may not be an exact representation of what you find on the ship.